Leaving a Bequest

-Individual donors can also choose to support L4Life by leaving a bequest in their Will.
+Individual donors can also choose to support L4Life by leaving a legacy bequest in their Will.
 There are a number of different ways in which you can leave a bequest.
 For example:

 - A pecuniary bequest, e.g. a fixed amount specified in your Will

 - A gift of shares or property—these are exempt from capital gains tax